-Surgical scars are the unfortunate, but necessary, trade-off of many plastic surgeries.
-Many of these scars heal as only a feint white line.
+Surgical scars are the necessary, trade-off of many plastic surgeries.
+Many of these scars heal as only a faint white line.
 Some scars are unsightly, raised or even tender.
-There are four major factors that contribute how a scar will heal:
+There are four major factors that contribute to how a scar will heal:

 - Surgical technique – Tension and alignment of the scar are important.
 Dr. Yates pays a great deal of attention to precisely close the incisions in a manner to help them heal with the best scar possible